olir/Frankenstein/README.md

  and the output video can be perfectly viewed in 3D with VR Hardware and a video players like [LittlStar](http://littlstar.info).
 VR videos appear like displayed on a virtual 160-inch curved 3D display in front of you.

-3D is optional.Hence, Frankenstein VR can be used solely for classic video processing.
+3D is optional.
+Hence, Frankenstein VR can be used solely for classic video processing.
 It focuses on filters, that are not part of common tools.

 ## Screenshots
 <img src="doc/config.png" width="45%"> <img src="doc/processing.png" width="45%" />